Nebtakhet/backend-starter-api/README.md

 ```

 The CI pipeline automatically runs all these checks (lint, format, typecheck, security audit, and tests) on every push and pull request.
+It also runs `alembic check` to catch migration drift before merge.

 ## 🐳 Docker